 An individual can be mindful, and it can help them embrace change; can a business do the same?
 Certainly not in the traditional sense; a business has no set subjective experience on which it can reflect.
 What is a business, though, but a collection of interactions between individuals?
 When your staff, your suppliers, your clients, and everyone else important to your business is mindful, does that make your business mindful?
 It certainly seems to help with change; imagine mindful feedback from every individual who interacts with your business.
 That would help you keep the pulse on how things are going, and whether or not change has been effective.
 Encourage feedback from all parties on a regular basis, through surveys, one-on-one conversations, e-mails; whatever it takes.

 This time of year, change is great; business can be a bit slow, and you might have some time to evaluate what worked well and what didn’t in 2018.
-Looking at your books, you might realize you need Winnipeg tax accountants to help you file correctly; we’re here to help.
+Looking at your books, you might realize you need Compass Accounting to help you file correctly; we’re here to help.